lmorg/murex/docs/user-guide/reserved-vars.md

 ### `HOSTNAME` (str)

-This returns the hostname of the machine _murex_ is running from.
+This returns the hostname of the machine Murex is running from.

 ### `0` (str)